Marinara vs. Tomato Sauce: What’s the Difference?

 Marinara is a simple sauce made with garlic, crushed red pepper and basil, and it comes together in about an hour.
 Tomato sauce, on the other hand, is thick, rich and complex.
 Making it takes hours.
 Tomato sauce typically contains more ingredients, too, including vegetables and salt pork.

 What is marinara?

 Because marinara isn’t too complex in flavor, it’s perfect for pasta and pizza (and these other marinara-based recipes).
-If you find a jar of spaghetti sauce or pizza sauce at the store, it’s likely a version of marinara.
+It may even be labeled “pizza sauce” at the store.

 What is tomato sauce?